STUDY DESIGN

 bTrial 3 was a 2-part study: Part A was a pharmacokinetic and safety study, and Part B evaluated safety, tolerability, efficacy, and pharmacokinetics.
 Patients who completed Part A were automatically enrolled in Part B.

-• Confirmed CF diagnosis, clinically stable, aged 6 through 11 years
+• Confirmed CF diagnosis, clinically stable, aged 6 to <12 years

 • Weight ≥15 kg without shoes at screening visit